signalfx/integrations/collectd-zookeeper/README.md

 ### CONFIGURATION

-Using the example configuration file [20-zookeeper.conf](https://github.com/signalfx/integrations/tree/master/collectd-zookeeper/20-zookeeper.conf) as a guide, provide values for the configuration options listed below that make sense for your environment and allow you to connect to the Zookeeper instance to be monitored.
+Using the example configuration file <a target="_blank" href="https://github.com/signalfx/integrations/tree/master/collectd-zookeeper/20-zookeeper.conf">20-zookeeper.conf</a> as a guide, provide values for the configuration options listed below that make sense for your environment and allow you to connect to the Zookeeper instance to be monitored.

 | Setting            | Description     | Default|
 |--------------------|-----------------|-----------|